All content © A6 Physio | Web design www.coppullwebit.co.uk

 He initially worked in New Zealand and then Illinios, USA before moving to the UK in 1994.

 Jim has extensive experience, having worked in Private Practice since 1998, and over the years has developed close links with many of the North West’s top Consultant Surgeons.

 Jim has a special interest in the treatment of Running injuries.
 He has been a competitive runner since the age of 9 and still competes for Bury Athletics Club.
-He has completed The Wall Ultramarathon (69 miles in one day) and many other Marathons and therefore has a natural passion for the treatment of runners and their injuries of all age groups.
+In 2015 he completed The Wall Ultramarathon (69 miles in one day), in 2017 the Ultimate Trails 110Km Lake District event and is currently training for the Lakeland 50 (mile) in July 2019.
+He has completed many other Marathons including 7 London Marathons and therefore has a natural passion for the treatment of runners of all age groups and their injuries.

 Jim has continued with his post-

-Jim is a member of the Acupuncture Association of Chartered Physiotherapists (AACP) and the Association of Chartered Physiotherapists in Ergonomics and Occupational Health (ACPOHE).
+Jim is a member of the Acupuncture Association of Chartered Physiotherapists (AACP).

 PILATES CLASSES AVAILABLE PLEASE CONTACT THE CLINIC FOR MORE DETAILS

 A6 physiotherapy works in conjunction with local sports clubs and other health professionals with the same end goal of optimal health and performance for the wellbeing of every person being treated.
 We believe it is essential to assess and treat the whole body as where the pain is, isn’t always the root cause of the problem.

 Please quote membership number when booking your physiotherapy.